InteractiveDataVis/Interactive-Data-Vis-Fall2023/2_2_distributions/README.md

 ## Assignment:

 - [ ] Implement your own scatter plot with the MoMA distributions dataset.
+It is already referenced in your template.
 Your dataset should visualize length and width.
 - [ ] Size the dots by the artist lifespan.
 This requires creating a new scale.
 Carefully consider the domain and range of this new scale, and do your best to make the domain of the scale *dynamic* (i.e. would the scale still work if the data changed?).
 Make a design decision to handle the 0 values.
 - [ ] Make intentional design decisions -- colors, sizes, axes, etc. should illustrate something interesting about or relevant to your data.